The Signs of the Zodiac

 The Water Triplicity

 The Water triplicity has Cancer as its cardinal sign, Scorpio as its fixed sign, and Pisces as its mutable sign.
 It is a feminine and nocturnal (night) triplicity.
 Its rulers are Mars by night, and Venus by day, with the Moon participating.
 The Water triplicity is particularly associated with all things water.
-The Persians associated these signs with the north because Cancer marks the summer solstice which is the point when the Sun is at its northernmost declination.
+Water signs are associated with the north because Cancer marks the summer solstice which is at the northernmost point on the ecliptic.

 In the same fashion, next is the moist triangle of Cancer, Scorpio, and Pisces.
 Mars will have the houserulership for night births; in the second place is Venus; in the third the moon.
 For day births Venus will lead; after it comes Mars; then the moon.
 (Valens, Anthologies, Book II, Ch.
 1, Riley trans., 2010, p.
 25)